apache/zeppelin/docs/install/upgrade.md

 ---
 layout: page
 title: "Manual Zeppelin version upgrade procedure"
-description: "This document will guide you though a procedure of manual upgrade your Apache Zeppelin instance to a newer version.
+description: "This document will guide you through a procedure of manual upgrade your Apache Zeppelin instance to a newer version.
 Apache Zeppelin keeps backward compatibility for the notebook file format."
 group: install
 ---
 <!--